raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 val bazState: State[Baz] = barState.map(barToBaz)
 ```

-In tha above snippet both `fooSignal` and `barSignal` are stopped until `barState` is created on line 4, as they have no observers up to that point.
+In the above snippet both `fooSignal` and `barSignal` are stopped until `barState` is created on line 4, as they have no observers up to that point.
 When `barState` is initialized, its `onStart` method will recursively ensure that all upstream observables are started.
 So it adds `barState` as an internal observer on `barSignal`, which starts `barSignal`, and then barSignal's own `onStart` method similarly starts `fooSignal`.

 So, we can count on State running as soon as it gets created, regardless of whether state itself has any observers.
 This means we can use State to store, well, state and accumulated values, such as a list of received events.
 The state will keep calculating said list even if currently it has no observers.